-☐ Press the Option key and select the Linear Repeat tool from the Transformation Tools palette-or the WildTools palette, if it's installed there.
+Press the Option key and select the Linear Repeat tool from the WildTools palette.
 The following dialog will appear:

-- ☐ Type the desired offset. - ☐ If To Scale is selected, the offset will be in the drawing scale.
+- Type the desired offset. - ☐ If To Scale is selected, the offset will be in the drawing scale.
 If To Scale is not selected, the scale will be the actual on-paper size and is not affected by the drawing scale.
-You may use the popup menu to change the displayed size unit from points, millimeters or inches. - ☐ Five Reset choices are provided.
+You may use the popup menu to change the displayed size unit from points, millimeters or inches. - Five Reset choices are provided.
 These are intended as preset hatching distances in case you want to use this tool for manual hatching.